Pengyu-Jin/Pengyu-Jin.github.io/docs/major/EN-learn/phrase.md

 ## verb phrase
 **take forever**: It is often used informally to express impatience, frustration, or exaggeration about the perceived slowness of a process, event, or task

-:black_nib:You take forever in front of the mirror in the morning.
+✒️You take forever in front of the mirror in the morning.

 **work overtime**: means that an individual is working beyond their regular or standard working hours.

-:black_nib:I have to work overtime today to get it done.
+✒️I have to work overtime today to get it done.

 ## casual conversation